NVIDIA/TensorRT-LLM/docs/source/gpt_runtime.md

    After inference is complete, you can get the context logits in `GenerationOutput.contextLogits`, these are variables on the GPU.
 For specific acquisition methods, please refer to the example of [gptSessionBenchmark.cpp](https://github.com/NVIDIA/TensorRT-LLM/blob/main/benchmarks/cpp/gptSessionBenchmark.cpp).

    It is important to point out
-   that enabling that computation may have an impact on performance (the final LM head has to perform a matrix multiplication on all the context tokens instead of a just the last one).
+   that enabling the computation may have an impact on performance (the language modeling head (LM head) has to perform a matrix multiplication on all the context tokens instead of a just the last one).
  * `generationLogits`, is a tensor of values on the GPU (same datatype as the computation type) to store the logits for the generation.
 Its shape is